bdunko/Charon-s-Obol/notes/Obol/Planning.md

 					- [ ] Initial particle additions.
 						- [ ] Particles coming off of an activated coin.
 						- [ ] Ambient particles on main menu and game.
+						- [ ] Particle effect across the entire screen while a power is active.
 			- [ ] **Sunday**
 				- [ ] Filters for the patron selection and main scenes.
 					- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.